-- 1. In the cases referred to in Article 261(2)(ii) and (iii) and in matters relating to making entries in the Registers, persons who possess the qualifications referred to in Article 268(3) and appointed by the President of the Patent Office (experts) shall decide.
-In the above cases and matters an expert shall decide individually, unless deciding by a body of experts is provided for. - 2.
-An expert shall represent the Patent Office in proceedings before the Supreme Administration Court, referred to in Articles 248 and 257. - 3.
+- 1. Experts appointed by the President of the Patent Office shall be responsible for deciding in the cases referred to in Article 261(2)(ii) and (iii) and in matters relating to making entries in the Registers. - 2.
+An expert shall represent the Patent Office in proceedings before the administrative court, referred to in Articles 248 and 257. - 3.
 The expert, referred to in paragraph (1), may be entrusted with additional powers, such as: directing, co-ordinating or supervising. - 4.
 The additional powers, referred to in paragraph (3), may be entrusted for an unlimited period of time or for a period contracted for the performance of a given task.

 - 1. Experts shall co-administer the Patent Office through the Board of Experts, which constitutes the experts' general assembly. - 2.
 The Board of Experts shall appoint the Spokesman for the Interests of the Profession, who represents the experts before government and administration bodies in any matters involving their work. - 3.
-The following shall be the Board's responsibilities: - (i) determining of tasks to be carried out in processing applications and requests filed, as well as advising on means to be applied for carrying them out, - (ii) establishing the principles of awarding experts from the award fund created under Article 271(3), - (iii) giving opinions on problems incidental to the course of deciding cases, in particular as to inconsistencies identified in the decisions taken, and making respective proposals, - (iv) giving opinions on other questions put forward by the President of the Patent Office or by the Spokesman for the Interests of the Profession. - 4.
+The following shall be the Board's responsibilities: - (i) making proposals and giving opinions on tasks to be carried out in processing applications filed and advising on means to be applied for carrying them out, - (ii) establishing the principles of awarding experts from the award fund created under Article 271(3), - (iii) giving opinions on problems incidental to the course of deciding cases, in particular as to inconsistencies identified in the decisions taken, and making respective proposals, - (iv) giving opinions on other questions put forward by the President of the Patent Office or by the Spokesman for the Interests of the Profession. - 4.
 Subject to paragraph (5), the Board of Experts shall be convened at least once a year by the President of the Patent Office, who chairs its meetings.
-The Board of Experts may also be convened at any time by the Spokesman for the Interests of the Profession for the presentation of a matter that needs to be consulted with the Board.

-- 5. The Board of Experts may also debate in sections in which experts are grouped depending on the subject matter and problem involved and according to the tasks performed.
+The Board of Experts may also be convened at any time by the Spokesman for the Interests of the Profession for the presentation of a matter that needs to be consulted with the Board. - 5.
+The Board of Experts may also debate in sections in which experts are grouped depending on the subject matter and problem involved and according to the tasks performed.
 Debates in a section may be chaired by the President of the Patent Office, a Deputy President or an expert, who has been assigned an executive duty under Article 264(3). - 6.
 The President of the Patent Office shall make division into sections and appoint chairmen of works in sections.